drscotthawley/drscotthawley.github.io/_posts/2017-2-6-Machine-Learning-Reference-List.md

-# Neural Network / Machine Learning Reference List:
+# Neural Network / Machine Learning References:

 This has been my personal reading list, compiled ca. February 2016 & again further ca. October 2016.
 The field moves so quickly, much of this may have been superseded by now.
 If you find it useful as well, that's great.